 Our media payments business includes customers that are involved in political advertising in the U.S. Revenue from these customers is cyclical as it is connected to U.S. election advertising spend which tends to increase during significant election years, such as mid-term and presidential elections.
-As 2024 is a presidential election year, we expect an increase in the payments associated with political advertising compared to 2023 which was not a significant election year.
+As 2024 is a presidential election year, we expect an increase in the payments associated with political advertising, laregly in the back half of 2024, compared to 2023 which was not a significant election year.